Conditional Lagrangian Wasserstein Flow for Time Series Imputation: Conditional Lagrangian Wasserstein Flow for Time Series Imputation

-Note that Eq.~\ref{eq:interpolation} can only allow us to generate time-dependent intermediate samples in the Euclidean space but not the Wasserstein space, which can lead to slow convergence as the sampling paths are not straightened.
-Hence, to address this issue, we need to project the interpolations in the Wasserstein space before interpolating to strengthen the probability flow.
-To this end, we leverage the method adopted in \cite{tong2023simulation, tong2024improving, pooladian2023multisample} to sample the optimal mini-batch OT maps between $X_0$ and $X_T$ first, and perform the interpolations according to Eq.~\ref{eq:interpolation} afterwards.
-Finally, we have the joint variable $x^\mathrm{input}_t :=(x^\mathrm{cond},x_t)$ as the input for computing the velocity of the Wasserstein flow.
+Note that Eq.~\eqref{eq:interpolation} can only allow us to generate time-dependent intermediate samples in the Euclidean space but not the Wasserstein space, which can lead to slow convergence as the sampling paths are not straightened.
+Hence, to address this issue, we can project the samples $X_T$ and $X_0$ in the Wasserstein space before interpolating to strengthen the probability flow.
+To this end, we leverage the method adopted in \cite{tong2023simulation, tong2024improving, pooladian2023multisample} to sample the optimal mini-batch OT maps between $X_0$ and $X_T$ first, and perform the interpolations according to Eq.~\eqref{eq:interpolation} afterwards.
+Finally, we have the joint variable $x^\mathrm{in}_t :=(x^\mathrm{cond},x_t)$ as the input for computing the velocity of the Wasserstein flow.